3 August 2026, 12:02

 «What Valais shot»

-It turns the spotlight on the Valais killing practice and the hunting policy there.
+It turns the focus onto the Valais killing practice and the hunting policy there.

 «Across the border»